 Essay Question: The "Team Fuqua" spirit and community is one of the things that set the Fuqua experience apart, and it is a concept that extends beyond the student body to include faculty, staff, and administration.
 When a new person joins the Admissions Team, we ask that person to share with everyone in the office a list of "25 Random Things About Yourself."
 As an Admissions team, we already know the new hire's professional and academic background, so learning these "25 Random Things" helps us to get to know someone's personality, background, special talents, and more.

 In this spirit, the Admissions Committee also wants to get to know you—beyond the professional and academic achievements listed in your resume and transcript.
 You can share with us important life experiences, your likes/dislikes, hobbies, achievements, fun facts, or anything that helps us understand what makes you who you are.

-If you feel there are extenuating circumstances of which the admissions committee should be aware, please explain them (e.g. unexplained gaps in work, choice of recommenders or lack of a professional recommendation, inconsistent or questionable academic performance, significant weakness in your application).
+If you feel there are circumstances of which the admissions committee should be aware, please explain them (e.g. unexplained gaps in work, choice of recommenders or lack of a professional recommendation, inconsistent or questionable academic performance).
 Do NOT upload unrequested essays nor additional recommendations in this area.
-The Optional Essay is intended to provide the admissions committee with insight into your extenuating circumstances only.
+The Optional Essay is intended to provide the admissions committee with insight into your circumstances only.

 An additional essay is required for re-applicants.
-This requirement applies only to you if you applied to the MMS: Foundations of Business (FOB) program between August 2013 and July 2014.
+This requirement applies to you only if you applied to the MMS: Duke Kunshan University (DKU) program between August 2014 and July 2015.
 Respond in 2 pages or less.

 It is not uncommon for it to take more than one try to achieve a goal.
 Please share with us the self-reflection process that you underwent after last year's application and how you have grown as a result.
 How did it shape your commitment to Fuqua and inspire your decision to reapply?